tecnico-distsys/stepframework/src/readme.txt

 7. Testing
 ==============================

-Testing each application individually is done just like in trip-planner V1, through the "run-tests" target of each core.
-However, running tests in a distributed system requires all the tables to be stored in the same database.
+Running tests in a distributed system requires all the tables to be stored in the same database.
 This is necessary because of the way that DBUnit populates data before each test method.